 Remove from heat and let the sauce cool slightly.

-Preheat your oven to 220°C (430°F) and place the baking tray into oven to heat a bit.
+Preheat your oven to 220°C (430°F) and place the baking tray in the oven to preheat.

 Once the dough has risen, divide it into two equal portions.